hidenori-wasa/_PEAR_BreakpointDebugging_PHPUnitStepExecution/README.md

 Change log
 ----------

-* I repaired storing of super global variable. ("--static-backup" command line switch)
-* I repaired reference storing of global variable and static property. ("--static-backup" command line switch)
+* I repaired the check of recursive global variable and recursive static property. ("--static-backup" command line switch)
+* I added code coverage report deletion button for security.
+* I repaired it to "\BreakpointDebugging::chmod()" which is not overwritten if permission is same.
+* I displayed how to repair if "php" command path does not exist.
-* I repaired continuous execution of unit test files. ("--static-backup" command line switch)
+* I repaired the order of include path of unit test.
-* I changed execution rule.
-* I changed unit test example.
+* I executed regression test on Linux.
+(However not all unit tests)

 Notice
 ------

-I will code the unit tests.
+I have been coding the unit tests or "*.phpt" tests.